 The purpose of compulsory counselling is to familiarise the marital spouses with the option of first starting family or marital counselling, with the legal and psychosocial consequences of divorcing and with the child’s welfare when deciding to divorce, as well as to develop a parenting plan.

 If the marital spouses did not manage to make a parenting plan in the course of compulsory counselling, they also have to attend the first family mediation session, except in case of allegations of domestic violence.
+Family mediation is carried out by the Family Centre.

 A parenting plan is a written agreement in which parents agree to share custody after their cohabitation ceases.
 A parenting plan includes: the child’s place and address of residence; time which the child is to spend with each parent; method of exchange of information regarding giving approval and consent when making decisions important for the child; method of exchange of important information about the child; child maintenance amount; the method in which future disputable issues are to be resolved; as well as any other issues considered important for the child.